-Podcasts are an easy way to get French language practice on the go
+Podcasts are an easy way to improve your French comprehension and vocabulary skills

 What are the best French language podcasts to practice your French and make prompt progress?

 As a French tutor online, I am often asked by language learners if I know relevant resources available online to improve one’s conversation skills.
 Here are some of the best French podcasts to listen to.

 Improve your comprehension and vocabulary skills with Daily French Pod.
 With a series of well-planned and succinct lessons, these podcasts are a wonderful introduction to the French language.
 They are based on daily situations that may occur in France.
 The lessons are conducted entirely in French.
 The pace of spoken French is normal speed, although it slows down when the speaker is talking directly to the listener.
 Some prior knowledge is requested, so these podcasts are not suitable for a complete French beginner.
 The transcripts are available in the pdf format for each listening, which is very useful to verify your comprehension.

 2. Coffee Break French